 - Meadowbrook Music Center, Gilford, NH – The Bank of New Hampshire Pavilion at Meadowbrook is located on the shores of Lake Winnipesaukee and serves as a fabulous concert venue.
-2014 performers included Darius Rucker, Lady Antebellum, Keith Urban, and many more.
+This year they have Lady Antebellum, One Republic, Luke Bryan, Patti Labelle, and many more.

 - New Hampshire Motor Speedway, Loudon, NH – The speedway is located on about 1,100 acres and is the largest sports facility in New England.
 The venue hosts several NASCAR races and conducts racing schools year-round.

 - Laconia Motorcycle Week, Laconia, NH – This motorcycle rally is held annually in Laconia, NH.
 The rally includes races, shows, competitions and music.
-Laconia Motorcycle week is a nine-day event in June and it officially ends on Father’s Day.
+Laconia Motorcycle week is an event in June and it officially ends on Father’s Day.

 - Gunstock Mountain Resort, Gilford, NH – Gunstock Mountain Resort offers year-round activities.
+Ask about our 25% off vouchers for the Summer Adventure Packages!
 During the winter months, you can expect skiing, snowshoeing and tubing.
 Spring at Gunstock brings camping, hiking and biking.
-The Lakes Region thrives during the summer and, during this season, you can find camping, lift rides and a calendar full of summer events.
+The Lakes Region thrives during the summer and, during this season, you can find zip lines, the mountain coaster, lift rides and a calendar full of summer events.
 If you are visiting in the fall, you will enjoy the colorful foliage, camping, hiking, biking and a haunted hayride.

 - Winnipesaukee Playhouse, Meredith, NH – This award-winning playhouse is the home to over 50 plays.
 The non-profit organization provides a cultural experience in theater and the performing arts for the community.
 The theatrical environment is an educational and artistic treasure.
 2014 performances include An Evening With Mark Twain, Donovan’s Brain, and Don’t Drink the Water.